minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Describe the context and origin of the product being specified in this SRS.
 For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
 If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.*

-This self-contained product is a ?Window application operating on an education system server.
+This self-contained product is a web application operating on an education system server.
 ### 2.2.
 Product Features

 *Summarize the major features the product contains or the significant functions that it performs or lets the user perform.
 Details will be provided in Section 3, so only a high level summary  is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or a class diagram, is often effective.*

 The application allows the manager to create flashcards using words and images.
-The students can then study this falshcards on the appliation.
-The result will be stored and made visible to the teacher.
-In addition, the application analize the results and repeat the words that the kids could not remember.
+The students can then study this flashcards on the application.
+The results will be stored and made visible to the teacher.
+In addition, the application analyze the results and repeat the words that the kids could not remember.
 ### 2.3.
 User Classes and Characteristics